-The English text is the authentic version of the Laws of Chess (which were adopted at the 87th FIDE Congress at Baku, Azerbaijan and 2017 FIDE Presidential Board in Athens) coming into force on 1 July 2017.
+The English text is the authentic version of the Laws of Chess (which were adopted at the 88th FIDE Congress at Antalya, Turkey) coming into force on 1 January 2018.

 In these Laws the words 'he', 'him', and 'his' shall be considered to include 'she' and 'her'.